 When was cheddar first made?

-As best we can trace it, cheddar was first created in the small village of Cheddar back in the 12th century.
+As best we can trace it, a cheddar-like cheese was first created in the small village of Cheddar back in the 12th century.
 Located in the southern foothills of the U.K., the village of Cheddar had the benefit of caves neighboring the area that presented the perfect temperature and humidity for aging cheese.
-Cheddar cheese quickly became a delicacy for the ruling elite before it was available to the masses.
+Cheddar cheese quickly became popular.
 English immigrants brought their passion for cheese to Wisconsin in the early 1800s, and well, the rest is history.